 Written by Tim Grembowski

-If you’ve missed any of our previous daily readings, you can find them all archived here.
-We hope these readings are helping you encounter God this season!
+If you’ve missed any of our previous daily posts, you can find them all archived here.
+We hope these devotional offerings are helping you encounter God this season!